stereobooster/astro-digital-garden/src/content/docs/recipes/syntax-highlighting.md

 ---
 title: Syntax highlighting
 tags: [markdown, code-fences]
+description: Different options for syntax highlighting (code fences in markdown) for Astro-based websites
 ---

 Astro comes with built-in support for Shiki and Prism.
 This provides syntax highlighting for code fences.